juanmanuelsanchez/p4Revision/README.md

 These are the list of Web sites, books, forums, blog posts, github repositories etc, that I referred to or used in this submission:

-- “Web performance optimization” course, Udacity.
+- “Web performance optimization” course, Udacity, and course materials.
 - Piazza forum and discussions.
 - Den Odell’s Pro JavaScript Development book, page 103, as docummented here below, and chapters 3 4 and 15.
+-  Billy Lamberta and Keith Peters: Foundation HTML5 Animation with JavaScript, page 20.
 - www.gruntjs.com for Grunt task runner.
 - npm: www.npmjs.com for Grunt workflow.
 - www.html5rocks.com/en/tutorial/speed/scrolling/ for Debouncing scroll events